Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: SPINON CHARGON BINDING INTERACTION FROM LONGITUDINAL GAUGE FIELD FLUCTUATIONS

 Now with only longitudinal gauge field, the $U\left(1\right)$ QSL with SFS action $S_{\textrm{SL}}$ takes the form

 Integrating out the longitudinal gauge field $\bm{A}_{0, \bm{r}}$ then yields the gauge field $A_{0, \bm{r}}$ fluctuations induced interaction terms

 where the Coulomb type interaction $U^{\textrm{C}}_{\bm{r}-\bm{r}'}=\frac{g^2}{\left(2\pi\right)^2}\int\frac{e^{i\bm{q}\cdot\left(\bm{r}-\bm{r}'\right)}}{\bm{q}^2+K^2}d\bm{q}$ has the screening $K$ due to the itinerant spinons~\cite{Cody}.
 The interaction arising from longitudinal gauge field fluctuations includes the spinon spinon interaction, the chargon chargon interaction, and the spinon chargon binding interaction.
 The spinon spinon interaction and the chargon chargon interaction modify the spinon and chargon correlation function respectively, but the last term, the spinon chargon binding interaction tends to bind the spinon and the chargon into an electron, which becomes the dominant effect of the gauge field fluctuations~\cite{Tang}.
-Eventually, we arrive at the QSL action in the presence of longitudinal gauge field fluctuations